 For a while now, I have been trying to listen for the Spirit, wondering how traditional congregations are being invited into a space of transformation and deepening practice.
 How are we being called out of the usual “program maintenance model” of congregational life?
 How is the Spirit of Christ inviting us to ground ourselves in silence, prayer, and compassionate embodiment?

 Given the distinct pressures we face within our congregations, with declining attendance and membership, with pressures from budget constraints, how are we being given an opportunity to delve more deeply into what the contemplative tradition has to offer us?

 The original “idea” for this focus came from conversations with the Rev. Dr. Tilden Edwards, the founder of the Shalem Institute for Spiritual Formation, during one of the week-long intensive retreats in Shalem’s Clergy Spiritual Life and Leadership sessions.
 A deep bow to Tilden, as he told me, “It is no small thing to trust in the movement of the Living Spirit.”
 In these initial conversations, I caught a glimpse of what is possible when we assume a posture of deep listening rather than ego grasping.

-Much of my initial theological reflection around the elements of a contemplative reformation are found within my thesis for the Doctor of Ministry program, titled “The Practice of Christian Mindfulness as an Imaginative Challenge in Parish Ministry.”
-Working under the guidance of the Rev. Dr. Julia Gatta and the Rev. Martin Smith, I explored how a 1,000 member parish community could reorient its life along the lines of discernment and what the patristics called “watchfulness” rather than the all-too-typical program-maintenance model.
+Much of my initial theological reflection around the elements of a contemplative reformation is found within my thesis for the Doctor of Ministry program, titled “The Practice of Christian Mindfulness as an Imaginative Challenge in Parish Ministry.”
+Working under the guidance of the Rev. Dr. Julia Gatta and the Rev. Martin Smith, I explored how a 1,000 member parish community could reorient its life along the lines of discernment and what the patristics called nepsis, or “watchfulness” rather than the all-too-typical program-maintenance model.
 This work has fostered a depth and intentionality that, I hope, will help nurture deep roots in prayer and compassion for the future.
 A core focus of my thesis was a deeper understanding of what Tilden, so many mystics and sages, and The Philokalia describe as the grounding of a contemplative reformation: the mind-in-spiritual-heart.